Wills, Trusts & Probate

 Who can I appoint as my healthcare agent in Aromas?

-What happens if I do not have a healthcare directive in California?
+What happens if I don't have a healthcare directive in California?

 Are healthcare directives legally binding in Aromas and California?